BMCDad/orbiter-blender/README.md

 The add-on will use the first material defined for the object.
 It will not convert any image file into a compatible .DDS format.
 Blender supports .DDS textures, so the supported work flow is to place the texture files directly into Orbiter\Textures and reference them from there.
 The output mesh file will then correctly reference that texture file.

+## Exporting and Import of Normals
+With version 2.0.3 the export and import process will use the 'split' normals for the mesh.
+This has several benefits:
+- The shading you see in Blender will be closer to what you see in Orbiter.
+This means if you shade a mesh as flat, it will show as flat in Orbiter and if you shade smooth, it will show smooth.
+- Blender 2.81 has Auto Smooth, which is similar to the split edge modifier, but easier to use.
+This feature works with split normals.
+- Split normals can be edited independent of the faces it is associated with.
+This allows you to do things like more natural rounded corners without introducing a lot of new geometry.

+Fewer modifiers and geometry loops means cleaner geometry to model with.

+If you want to mimic the use of vertex normals, you can do this by telling Blender to shade an object as 'smooth'.
+This basically tells the split normals to behave as vertex normals.

 ## Blender Property Panels
 ### Output Panel